blacknon/hwatch/README.md

         Options:
-          -b, --batch                         output exection results to stdout -B, --beep                          beep if command has a change result --mouse                         enable mouse wheel support.
+          -b, --batch                         output exection results to stdout -B, --beep                          beep if command has a change result --border                        Surround each pane with a border frame --with-scrollbar                When the border option is enabled, display scrollbar on the right side of watch pane.
+              --mouse                         enable mouse wheel support.
 With this option, copying text with your terminal may be harder.
 Try holding the Shift key.
           -c, --color                         interpret ANSI color and style sequences -r, --reverse                       display text upside down.
+          -C, --compress                      Compress data in memory.
           -t, --no-title                      hide the UI on start.
 Use `t` to toggle it.
           -N, --line-number                   show line number
               --no-help-banner                hide the "Display help with h key" message -x, --exec                          Run the command directly, not through the shell.
 Much like the `-x` option of the watch command.
-          -O, --diff-output-only              Display only the lines with differences during line diff and word diff.
+          -O, --diff-output-only              Display only the lines with differences during `line` diff and `word` diff.
           -A, --aftercommand <after_command>  Executes the specified command if the output changes.
 Information about changes is stored in json format in environment variable ${HWATCH_DATA}.
-          -l, --logfile <logfile>             logging file
+          -l, --logfile [<logfile>]           logging file
           -s, --shell <shell_command>         shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"]
+          -n, --interval <interval>           seconds to wait between updates [default: 2] -L, --limit <limit>                 Set the number of history records to keep. only work in watch mode.
+Set `0` for unlimited recording. (default: 5000) [default: 5000]
-          -n, --interval <interval>           seconds to wait between updates [default: 2] --tab-size <tab_size>           Specifying tab display size [default: 4] -d, --differences [<differences>]   highlight changes between updates [possible values: none, watch, line, word] -o, --output [<output>]             Select command output. [default: output] [possible values: output, stdout, stderr]
+              --tab-size <tab_size>           Specifying tab display size [default: 4] -d, --differences [<differences>]   highlight changes between updates [possible values: none, watch, line, word] -o, --output [<output>]             Select command output. [default: output] [possible values: output, stdout, stderr]
+          -K, --keymap <keymap>               Add keymap
           -h, --help                          Print help
           -V, --version                       Print version

 watch window keybind